Tweaking an Extended Bolus

 How to Adjust the Split Based on the Results

-If your child just ate pasta using a Split Bolus for the first time, and the resulting blood glucose flat-lined at 6.0 mmol/L for the following 12 hours, then congratulations!
+If your child just ate pasta using an Extended (Combo) Bolus for the first time, and the resulting blood glucose flat-lined at 6.0 mmol/L for the following 12 hours, then congratulations!
 Your experiment is done.

 But for the other 99.9% of us, a bit of post-experimental data analysis would be helpful.
 Here are some things to consider:

-If blood glucose drops early in the meal despite the use of a Split Bolus, this may indicate that too much insulin is still being delivered up front: try a smaller number for the 1st part of the ratio.
+If blood glucose drops early in the meal despite the use of an Extended Bolus, this may indicate that too much insulin is still being delivered up front: try a smaller number for the 1st part of the ratio.
 For example, if your initial split was 50/50, you could try 40/60, or even 30/70.

 Conversely, if blood glucose rises significantly early after the meal, this could mean that not enough insulin is being delivered up front: try a larger number for the 1st part of the ratio.
 For example, if your initial split was 50/50, you could try 60/40, or even 70/30.